 - When on a sidewalk and crossing an alley, driveway, or building entrance.

 A pedestrian does not have the right-of-way when crossing at a place other than a marked or unmarked crosswalk at an intersection.
 However, motorists have a duty to avoid hitting pedestrians whether or not the pedestrian has the legal right of way.
-A capable pedestrian accident attorney can help determine if a driver was distracted or impaired and thus responsible for injuries under Texas’ shared fault rule.
+A Houston pedestrian accident attorney can help determine if a driver was distracted or impaired and thus responsible for injuries under Texas’ shared fault rule.

 For a free legal consultation with a pedestrian accident lawyer serving Houston, call 713-225-1900